marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-static-analysis.rst

   :option:`-Wno-analyzer-out-of-bounds` to disable it.

   This diagnostic warns for path through the code in which a buffer is definitely read or written out-of-bounds.
-The diagnostic only applies for cases where the analyzer is able to determine a constant offset and for accesses past the end of a buffer, also a constant capacity.
+The diagnostic applies for cases where the analyzer is able to determine a constant offset and for accesses past the end of a buffer, also a constant capacity.
+Further, the diagnostic does limited checking for accesses past the end when the offset as well as the capacity is symbolic.

   See `CWE-119: Improper Restriction of Operations within the Bounds of a Memory Buffer <https://cwe.mitre.org/data/definitions/119.html>`_.